laurapall/Analyzing-and-Detecting-Fraudulent-Transactions-Banking-Data/README.md

 # Analyzing-and-Detecting-Fraudulent-Transactions-Banking-Data
 Utilizing SQL for Data-Driven Fraud Detection in Financial Transactions.
-# Predictive Analysis of Fraudulent Transactions in Financial Data

 This project aims to develop a predictive model for detecting fraudulent transactions in a financial dataset and extracting valuable insights from the data.

 ## Dataset Description